-Amended by the Board of Trustees of SUNY Rockland Community College on July 15, 2010.
-Late Withdrawal Appeals amended on January 21, 2021.
+Amended by the Board of Trustees of SUNY Rockland Community College on July 15, 2010, and again on March 24, 2025.

-Grades are assigned by the instructor as an evaluation of the level of achievement in a course:
+The following grades are assigned by the instructor as an evaluation of the level of achievement in a course and are used to calculate the student’s overall grade point average:

 Grade Quality Points Per Credit